 Western Union Review Verdict

-Western Union's strength is reach: more than 600,000 cash-pickup locations across 200-plus countries, the biggest physical network there is.
+Western Union's strength is reach: more than 600,000 cash-pickup locations across 200-plus countries, the largest physical network of the major providers we reviewed.
 If your recipient must collect cash somewhere a bank transfer cannot reach, almost nothing else competes.

 The catch is cost.
 Western Union hides most of its charge in the exchange rate, around 1.5–2.5% on bank deposits but as much as 6–10% on some cash pickups.
 Send online, not in a shop, and always check the rate, not just the fee.